tarwn/lessthandot-hugo/blogs/content/posts/2012-04-10-columnstore-index-index-statistics.md

 **Index Stats**

-Moving to the view, sys.column\_store\_index\_stats, you’ll quickly find that the object doesn’t exist any longer in SQL Server 2012.
+Moving to the view, sys.column\_store\_index\_stats, you'll quickly find that the object doesn't exist any longer in SQL Server 2012.
 Instead, the same index stats DMV, sys.dm\_db\_index\_usage\_stats, can be used in RTM to see the statistics information of a columnstore index.
 The column\_store\_index\_stats view was seemingly dropped and functionality or information results were moved to index\_usage\_stats.

 sql
 select